Proton beam research

-We are all excited about the new high energy proton beam therapy centre currently under construction at The Christie, and due to open in 2018.
-The centre, which will be the first of its kind in the UK, has been designed to include a research room so that we can use the proton beam not only to deliver lifesaving treatment to patients, but to carry out groundbreaking research.
+We are all excited about the new high-energy proton beam therapy centre at The Christie.
+The centre is the first of its kind in the UK and includes a research room so that we can use the proton beam not only to deliver lifesaving treatment to patients, but to carry out groundbreaking research.

 Every single piece of research we carry out in our new proton research room will help us improve treatment for our patients.

 One of our first pieces of research will be to investigate how we can deliver proton beam therapy more precisely and efficiently.
 This means even better treatments for patients and fewer side effects.

 With the equipment in place, we’ll be able to better understand how protons interact, where they deposit their dose and how we can localise their damage to the tumour.